neha-kay/Kiko-plus/_posts/2017-08-09-productivity-guide-2.md

 Gretchen Rubin describes 4 different categories in which people fall into based on how they respond to expectations:

-1. __Upholders__ meet both inner and outer expectations.
-In other words, if an upholder gets a personal trainer (outer expectation, they'll go to the gym).
-If they make a commitment to themselves to go to the gym, they'll still go to the gym (inner expectation).
+1. __Upholders__ meet both *inner and outer expectations*.

+In other words, if an upholder is assigned a work project (an outer expectation, held by his boss), they'll surely get it done and get it done on time.
+If they make a commitment to *themselves* (an inner expectation) to make progress on a personal project, they'll follow through on that too.
 Example: Hermione Granger.

-2. __Obligers__ meet outer expectations but not inner expectations.
-They'll 100% go to the gym if they're meeting a personal trainer but won't go to the gym regularly if they make the commitment only to themselves.
+2. __Obligers__ meet *outer expectations but not inner expectations*.

+Most people are obligers.
+If an obliger is asked to turn in an assignment by X date and time, they'll surely turn it in by then.
+But if they give *themselves* an assignment by X date and time, they simply won't do it.
 They only follow through when there's some sort of *external accountability* present.

-3. __Questioners__ follow through on all expectations which make sense to them.
+3. __Questioners__ follow through on all expectations which *make sense to them*.

 They're constantly asking 'why' and digging 5 levels deeper into things to fully understand them before accepting or following through.
-In other words, if they want to do something, they will, assuming they understand the full rationale for doing it.
+In other words, if they want to do something, they will, only if they fully understand why they're doing the task at hand.

-4. __Rebels__ resist both inner and outer expectations.
+4. __Rebels__ *resist both inner and outer expectations*.

 They hate being told what to do and often times giving them a directive will make them disobey.
 When they do choose to follow through on something, it's because they genuinely want to do something or because they feel it's an important component of their identity.
-	Ex: Luna Lovegood
+Example: Steve Jobs.

+This guide is written very much for obligers.
+If you're an upholder or rebel, this guide is likely *not* for you.